Gizra/Gizra-Way-Book/WIP -cold_outreach.md

 ##Keep it short
 One paragraph, maybe 2.
 Split up the content for easy reading.
-Test the lentgh on your phone - make sure the messege can be read in 2 scrolls
+Test the lentgh on your phone - make sure the message can be read in 2 scrolls

 ##Close with an actionable follow up